Should You Consider a Snoring Mouthpiece?

 Snoring is irritating at best and can indicate dangerous health issues at worst.
 Loud snoring, accompanied by gasping or choking sounds, may suggest sleep apnea, a potentially life-threatening sleep disorder, which is characterized by frequent interruptions of breathing during sleep.

-Therefore, before trying a snore guard or mouthpiece – or any other anti-snoring device – be sure to consult with your doctor about your snoring and rule out any serious health issues.
+Therefore, before trying a snoring mouthpiece – or any other anti-snoring device – be sure to consult with your doctor about your snoring and rule out any serious health issues.

 How It Works

-With a little hot water, most snore guards can be custom fit to make them comfortable to use.
+With a little hot water, most anti-snore mouthpieces or guards can be custom fit to make them comfortable to use.
 They hold your lower jaw forward and prevent your mouth from falling open and the tissue at the back of your throat from collapsing – effectively eliminating the cause of your snoring.

 Many people adapt quickly to using the mouthpiece.
 Some may find it takes a few days to adapt to wearing the snore guard at night.
 With some experience, users find it a simple, economical way to stop snoring and get a better night's sleep.